What is Nordic Walking?

 Wilmslow Health Walks

-I am introducing Health Walks for people who’d like to get more active and lose weight with a bit of support.
+I am introducing Wilmslow Health Walks for people who’d like to get more active and lose weight with a bit of support.
 Many of us find that controlling our weight can be difficult from time to time.
-Many of us also feel we’d like to exercise more and eat more carefully but need some help to get on track with this.
+Many of us also feel we’d like to exercise more and eat more carefully.
+Some need a little help to get on track with this.
 Eating well, keeping our weight under control and being physically active can help protect ourselves against Heart Disease and Type 2 Diabetes.

-These Health Walks will start from Wilmslow CAM Clinic where we will meet up and then we’ll go for a Nordic Walk in The Carrs to Styal Country Park or Lindow Common.
-It will be about an hour.
+These Health Walks will start from Wilmslow CAM Clinic where we will meet up and then we’ll go for a Nordic Walk.
+This can be in The Carrs to Styal Country Park or Lindow Common.
+It will take about an hour.

 I have some great weight management resources that will be available to you if you join my sessions.
 For those unfamiliar with Nordic Walking Technique, you will need to do a one-one session with me before you join in the regular sessions.
 I will provide the poles with a nominal charge, part of which will go to The British Heart Foundation.
 If you have nordic walking poles and want to use your own, I will just ask if you would give a small donation to the charity.

-Once you get used to the Nordic Walking Technique you’ll find your walking gait and posture will improve and you’ll become much more aware of the way you’re walking.
-You’ll probably start to walk better even without the poles!
+Once you get used to the Nordic Walking Technique you’ll find your walking gait and posture will improve.
+You’ll become much more aware of the way you’re walking.
+You may even start to walk better even without the poles!

 “My aim is to help people, like myself, who have a family history of Heart Disease”

-The small group sessions will be open to everyone and the aim will be for you to enjoy walking and feel the benefits to mind and body.
+The small group sessions will be open to everyone.
+The aim will be for you to enjoy walking and feel the benefits to mind and body.

 For more information please contact me: